Code-Institute-Submissions/theCupCakeFactory/README.md

 * Verify that the call to action contact button redirects to the correct page.

 3. Gallery
-* Verify that the image carousel is functional, and clicks through the images.
+* Verify that all images are showing in desktop, tablet and mobile.
-* Verify that images are confined to the carousel and not overflowing it.
+* Verify that all images are responding to the hover effect.
+* Verify that the call to action contact button redirects to the correct page.

 4. Prices
-* Verify that the stockist button pops open a modal.
+* Verify that the prices table is reflecting the correct data.
-* Verify that the modal contains a table with stockist information.
+* Verify that the page is responsive.
-* Verify that modal closes when the 'X' button is selected, or the user clicks on the screen anywhere outside of the modal window.
+* Verify that the call to action contact button redirects to the correct page.

 5. Contact
-*Verify that all elements that are set to required are working.
+* Verify that all elements that are set to required are working.
-*Verify that valid email address is needed with relevant '@' included.
+* Verify that valid email address is needed with relevant '@' included.
-*Verify that 'Submit' button directs user to a success page.
+* Verify that 'Submit' button directs user to the hidden thank you page.
+* Verify that the phone number shown is dialled when selected.

 6. Contact Form success
-* Verify that navigation elements work the same as all other pages.
-* Verify that the page automatically redirects the user to the services page after 10 seconds, as indicated.
+* Verify that navigation goes to the thank you page and the user can return to the home page if required.

 7. Footer - Repeated steps on all pages.
 * Verify that the social media links open in a new tab.
-* Verify that the email link directs the user to a custom 404 error page when selected.
-* Verify that the 404 error page 'Return home' link brings the user back to the landing page.
-* Verify that the phone number shown is dialled when selected.
-* Verify that the website hyperlink directs the user back to the landing page.

 ### Additional Testing